thisisjoshu/seek/README.md

 # Seek

 Seek is a simple tool that periodically checks a webpage for specific keywords.
-I was urged to keep checking a website for specific job vacancies.
-That wasn't going to happen so I went ahead and wrote a simple script to do the checking for me and notify me via email if a relevant job vacancy is found or not.
+I was urged to keep checking a website for specific job vacancies and I knew that I would always forget to, so I went ahead and wrote a simple script to do the checking for me and subsequently notify me via email if a relevant job vacancy is found or not.
 The live version of *Seek* is hosted on AWS Lambda so you will find that the repository is tailored to suit Lambda.

 ### Prerequisites & Installing